Azure/azure-quickstart-templates/jboss-eap-standalone-openshift/README.md

 The geographic location in which to deploy OpenShift Container Platform.

 #### Admin User
-Supply a username which will be used for SSH access,OpenShift Container Platform web console, JBoss EAP Admin .
+Supply a username which will be used for SSH access, OpenShift Container Platform web console, JBoss EAP Admin .

 #### Admin Password
 Supply a password which will be used for the Openshift Container Platform web console.

 #### Rhsm User
-Red Hat user name to be used for system registration.
+Your Red Hat Subscription Manager account username to be used for system registration.

 #### Rhsm Password
-Red Hat password to be used for system registration.
+Your Red Hat Subscription Manager account password to be used for system registration.

 #### Rhsm Pool
-Subscription pool to be used for the installation.
+Your Red Hat Subscription pool to be used for the installation.
 This apha-numeric value can be found under https://access.redhat.com/management/products

 #### Ssh Key Data
 You will need a SSH RSA public key for access if one currently does not exist on your system.
 Please supply your Public SSH key only.